We’re here for you at this time

 How to provide information to us

 The quickest way for you to provide these documents to us is via email.
 Please email copies of the requested certified documents to clientservicesupport@macquarie.com.
-If you have one, please quote the DEC reference number from any email correspondence.
-Alternatively, you can send them via post.
+If you’ve previously emailed us about the claim and have a DEC reference number for that email correspondence, please quote that reference number.

 Deceased Estates